zichongkao/selectstarsql/hiatuses.md

 <br>
 <a name="joins"></a>
 ## Thinking about Joins
 None of the techniques we've learned so far are adequate here.
 Our desired table has the same length as the original `executions` table, so we can rule out aggregations which produce a smaller table.
-The [Beazley](beazley.html) tutorial only taught us row operations which limit us to working with information already in the rows.
+The [Beazley](beazley.html) chapter only taught us row operations which limit us to working with information already in the rows.
 However, the date of the previous execution lies outside a row so we have to use `JOIN` to bring in the additional information.

 Let's suppose the additional information we want exists in a table called `previous` which has two columns `(ex_number, last_ex_date)`.
 We would be able to run the following query to complete our task: